codingtraces/potential-broccoli/07_htmtoexcel.md

 ## **1. Introduction**

-The **HTML Formula Extraction to Excel Tool** is a Python script that extracts formulas from static `.htm` reports and writes them into an Excel file while preserving the original multi-line formatting of the formulas.
-The tool is particularly useful for processing business logic or rule-based reports stored in static HTML files that cannot be directly inspected.
+The **HTML Formula Extraction to Excel Tool** is a Python script that extracts formulas from static `.htm` reports and writes them into an Excel file, while preserving the original multi-line formatting of the formulas.
+The tool now includes automatic detection of file encoding to handle different character sets that may cause errors in processing.

 ### **Key Features:**
+- Automatically detects file encoding.
 - Parses HTML reports to extract rule descriptions and formulas.
 - Outputs the extracted data into a neatly formatted Excel file.
 - Preserves the original line breaks in the formulas.
-- Customizable to handle different HTML structures and formats.

 ---